Methods

 - Description:

 Generate a whole random number, on a normal (Gaussian, "bell curve") distribution.
-For example, you might wish to create a youth gang where the members are mostly 18, but with outliers that are much younger or older.
 This random number generator will give more useful results than

 random()if you do not want the numbers to be evenly distributed.